 The Beta Upsilon Chapter of Sigma Tau Gamma at Cleveland State University began in December 1961 with 10 Founding Fathers.
-The chapter originally started as Iota Eta in the 1950s before becoming a chartered chapter.
+The chapter originally started as Iota Eta in 1926 before becoming a chartered chapter.
 The chapter has initiated over 500 men since its inception.

 - Joe Feldhouse, a Beta Upsilon alumnus, is a current member of Sigma Tau Gamma’s Society of Seventeen.

 - Beta Upsilon Chapter has the only fraternity house on campus at Cleveland State University.